When Execution Finally Feels Easy: Understanding the Breakthrough Moment

 Identity Ontology focuses on who you're being in the moment of execution itself.

-This is Identity Ontology™—the 30-second cure for execution paralysis.
+This is what I call Identity Ontology™—the 30-second cure for execution paralysis.

 Master this framework and you'll never be stuck on a simple task again.
 That 4-minute email gets sent today.
 The phone call happens now.
 The invoice goes out this week, not next quarter.
 No more "I'll do it tomorrow" loops.